 There is peace in solitude.

 Jack works alone.
 He spends his time on the bleak and corrupted landscapes of Aku’s future almost entirely by himself.
 Alone but not lonely (usually).
 And not just alone in terms of personal relationships, but alone in time, displaced from his own reality.
-Only the memory of his royal family, his people and his drive to change the wreckage of this future drive him on.
+Only the memory of his royal family, his people and his drive to change the wreckage of this future urge him on.
 They cause him to be the hero his past needs him to be.
 And in all of this, there are so many sequences where Jack is able to find peace in his solitude.
 He meditates on the top of mountains, relaxes in natural springs, takes in the beauty of the trees, he sincerely appreciates the tranquility of the natural landscapes and the creatures which inhabit it.
 Even in this wild world, surrounded by darkness and death, Jack is able to find little slices of this peace amidst the chaos.
 It’s imperative to maintaining his sanity.
 Ultimately, he respects the importance of this journey he is undertaking, practicing temperance and patience — even while he wants it all to end so badly.

 Heroes will fail.